intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 Notice: By default device and distribution support is disabled and so renders conventional host operations.

 ### __PTensor__ Operations
 The initial set of operations matches the requirements of the core of [array-API](https://data-apis.org/array-api/latest/API_specification/index.html).
 The operations in the PTensor dialect operate on ptensors.
-To allow operations on standard tensors and memrefs the PTensor dialect provides the operation `from_ranked` to convert MemRefs and RankedTensors to ptensors with default `device` and `team`.
+To allow operations on standard tensors and memrefs the PTensor dialect provides the operation `from_ranked` to convert MemRefs and MemRefs to ptensors with default `device` and `team`.

 Notice: some of the operations mutate existing ptensors.